Abstract

 Model Pipeline

 ProtSSN is designed for protein engineering with a self-supervised learning scheme.
-The model is capable of conducting zero-shot variant effect prediction on an unknown protein, and it can generate the joint distribution for the type of all AAs along the protein sequence of interest.
+The model is capable of conducting zero-shot variant effect prediction on an unknown protein, and it can generate the joint distribution for the residue of all AAs along the protein sequence of interest.
 This process accounts for the epistatic effect and concurrently returns all AA sites in a sequence.
 Below, we detail the workflow for training the zero-shot model and scoring the effect of a specific mutant.

 Training

 The fundamental model architecture cascades a frozen sequence encoding module and a trainable tertiary structure encoder.
-The protein is represented by its sequence and structure characteristics, where the former is treated as plain text and the latter is formalized as a kNN graph with model-encoded node attributes, handcrafted edge attributes, and 3D positions of the corresponding AAs.
-The node attributes are encoded by a protein language model, which analyses pairwise hidden relationships among AAs from the input protein sequence and produces a vector representation for each AA, i.e.,
+The protein is represented by its sequence and structure characteristics, where the former is treated as plain text and the latter is formalized as a kNN graph with modelencoded node attributes, handcrafted edge attributes, and 3D positions of the corresponding AAs.
+Each input sequence V are first one-hot encoded by 33 tokens, comprising both AA residues and special tokens Lin et al. (2023).
+The ground truth sequences, during training, will be permuted into

 Inferencing

-For a given mutant, its fitness score is derived from the joint distribution of the altered AA types on associated nodes that provides a preliminary assessment based on natural observations.
-We consider the AA type in the wild-type protein as a reference state and compare it with the predicted probability of AAs at the mutated site.
-Formally, for a mutant with mutated sites 𝒯 (|𝒯 |≥ 1), we define its fitness score using the corresponding log-odds-ratio, i.e.,
+For a given wild-type protein and a set of mutants, the fitness scores of the mutants are derived from the joint distribution of the altered residues relative to the wild-type template.
+First, the wild-type protein sequence and structure are encoded into hidden representations following (4)(5).
+Unlike the pre-training process, here the residue in the wild-type protein is considered as a reference state and is compared with the predicted probability of AAs at the mutated site.
+Next, for a mutant with mutated sites 𝒯 (𝒯 ≥ 1), we define its fitness score Fx using the corresponding log-odds-ratio, i.e.,

 Experimental Protocol